tuto portefeuille en cuir

 30. Sew pieces P1 and P2

-Hit the seams with a riveting hammer.
+Tap the seams with a riveting hammer.

-31. Final touches
+31. Final finishing touches

-Hit the fold with a riveting hammer.
+Tap the fold with a riveting hammer.
 Protect the leather with a cloth.

-Work the remaining slices.
+Work on the remaining edges.

 Personalization